Abhishek-1804/dotfiles/README.md

 ### 7. Run Dotfiles Setup Script

-Finally, execute the dotfiles-setup.sh script to symlink all configuration files from the ~/dotfiles directory to your home directory.
+Finally, execute `source dotfiles-setup.sh` script to symlink all configuration files from the ~/dotfiles directory to your home directory.
 This script will remove any conflicting existing configuration files in your home directory.

 ## Post Installation